The COVID-19 Infodemic: Twitter versus Facebook: Infodemic prevalence

 We plot the daily prevalence of links to low-credibility sources on Twitter and Facebook in Fig.~\ref{fig:timeseries}(a).
 The two time series are strongly correlated (Pearson $r=0.87$, $p < 0.01$).
 They both experience a drastic growth during March, when the number of COVID-19 cases was growing worldwide.
 Towards summer, the prevalence of low-credibility information decreases to a relatively low level and then becomes more stable.

 To analyze the Infodemic surge with respect to the pandemic's development and public awareness, Fig.~\ref{fig:timeseries}(b) shows the worldwide hospitalization rate and the overall volume of tweets in our collection.
 The Infodemic surge roughly coincides with the general attention given to the pandemic, captured by the overall Twitter volume.
 The peak in hospitalizations trails by a few weeks.
 A similar delay was recently reported between peaks of exposure to Infodemic tweets and of COVID-19 cases in different countries~\cite{gallotti2020assessing}.
-The present findings indicate that this delay is related to general attention toward the pandemic rather than specifically toward misinformation.
+This plot suggests that the delay is related to general attention toward the pandemic rather than specifically toward misinformation.

-To further explore whether the decrease of low-credibility information is organic or due to platform interventions, we also compare the prevalence of low-credibility content to that of links to credible sources.
+To further explore whether the decrease in low-credibility information is organic or due to platform interventions, we also compare the prevalence of low-credibility content to that of links to credible sources.
 As shown in Fig.~\ref{fig:timeseries}(c), the ratios are relatively stable across the observation period.
 These results suggest that the prevalence of low-credibility content is mostly driven by the public attention to the pandemic in general, which progressively decreases after the initial outbreak.
 We finally observe that Twitter exhibits a higher ratio of low-credibility information than Facebook (32\% vs.~21\% on average).
-However, this difference may be due to biases in the data collection protocols, as discussed in Methods.